 - Easily see who would like to speak by having learners raise their hands and come to the podium.
-Learners are automatically put in a queue on the podium based on when each hand was raised. - Use Engagement Markers to evaluate learner engagement and determine which tables might be struggling and need intervention when you are teaching from the instructor application.
+The podium automatically puts learners in a queue based on when each hand was raised. - Use Engagement Markers to evaluate learner engagement and determine which tables might be struggling and need intervention when you are teaching from the instructor application.